gary-liguoliang/gary-liguoliang.github.io/_posts/2018-08-18-selenium-with-headless-chrome-with-centos-docker.md

  - docker
 ---

 As an engineer, I want to test my web app with Chrome in a Jenkins cluster.
-Chrome is not available in my of my Jenkins build nodes, but docker is.
+Chrome is not available in most of Jenkins build nodes, but docker is.

 ## build image